 STANDARD NUMBER DESCRIPTION RESPONSE ORGANIZATIONAL PROFILE 102-1 Name of the organization Clearway Energy Group LLC and our public affiliate Clearway Energy, Inc., collectively "Clearway."
-Where specified, selected information pertains solely to either Clearway Energy Group LLC or Clearway Energy, Inc. 102-2 Activities, brands, products, and services About Clearway (p.
-5) 102-3 Location of headquarters Clearway Energy Group LLC is headquartered in San Francisco, CA. Our public affiliate Clearway Energy, Inc. is headquartered in Princeton, NJ.
+Where specified, selected information pertains solely to either Clearway Energy Group LLC or Clearway Energy, Inc. 102-2 Activities, brands, products, and services About Clearway 102-3 Location of headquarters Clearway Energy Group LLC is headquartered in San Francisco, CA. Our public affiliate Clearway Energy, Inc. is headquartered in Princeton, NJ.
 The companies share corporate offices in Carlsbad, CA, Scottsdale, AZ and Houston, TX and also have several site-based offices.
-102-4 Location of operations United States 102-5 Ownership and legal form About Clearway (p.
-5) 102-6 Markets served Our Projects Clearway Community Solar Our Business Activities (p.
-14) 102-7 Scale of the organization About Clearway Our Projects About Clearway (p.
-5) Our Business Activities (p.
-14) Our People (p.
-28) 102-8 Information on employees and other workers Clearway Energy Group LLC and Clearway Energy, Inc. share multiple departments.
-Together, the two companies have more than 900 employees spread across five corporate offices as well as our site locations, all of which are in the U.S. Our team offers a diverse range of experience, including leaders in the solar, wind, and thermal energy industries, engineers, project developers and investment specialists, as well as experts in environmental issues, permitting, interconnection, transmission and power plant operations.
-102-9 Description of supply chain Supply Chain (p.
-34) 102-10 Significant changes to the organization and its supply chain In 2020, there were no significant changes to Clearway's organizational structure, ownership, or supply chain.
-However, our organization did increase in size in 2020, growing from 879 employees to 918 employees.
+102-4 Location of operations United States 102-5 Ownership and legal form About Clearway 102-6 Markets served Our Projects Clearway Community Solar Building A Net-Zero Energy Sector (p.
+7) 102-7 Scale of the organization About Clearway Our Projects Building A Net-Zero Energy Sector (p.
+7) 102-8 Information on employees and other workers Clearway Energy Group LLC and Clearway Energy, Inc. share multiple departments.
+Together, the two companies have more than 700 employees spread across five corporate offices as well as our site locations, all of which are in the U.S. Our team offers a diverse range of experience, including leaders in the solar, wind, energy storage, and thermal energy industries, engineers, project developers and investment specialists, as well as experts in environmental issues, permitting, interconnection, transmission and power plant operations.
+102-9 Description of supply chain Supplier Diversity (p.
+15) 102-10 Significant changes to the organization and its supply chain In 2021, Clearway Energy, Inc. entered into an agreement to sell its thermal business (Clearway Community Energy).
+Approximately 250 employees will leave Clearway as part of this sale.
+Aside from this transaction, Clearway continued to experience growth in 2021, increasing from 676 to 714 employees.
 102-11 Precautionary principle or approach Clearway's mission and business model align with the precautionary principle, and our environmental practices are aligned with ISO 14001 standards.
 We rely on a robust set of criteria when determining the potential impact of our activities.
 Assessments are performed in the course of siting and permitting new developments, as part of the evaluation of proposed expansions or introduction of new activities to existing sites, and in the context of due diligence for new acquisitions.
-102-12 102-13 External initiatives Membership in associations Industry Leadership Supply Chain (p.
-34) Environmental Stewardship (p.
-37) Industry Leadership (p.
-42) In keeping with our commitment to expand the production and use of renewable energy, Clearway maintains active memberships in industry trade associations.
+102-12 102-13 External initiatives Membership in associations Industry Leadership Environmental Stewardship (p.
+36) In keeping with our commitment to expand the production and use of renewable energy, Clearway maintains active memberships in industry trade associations.
 Where appropriate, we seek to play a leadership role and to leverage associations' resources to advance initiatives that will make our industry more sustainable.